okazdal/automatik_installation/README.md

 ## Web interface

-Create an entry in /etc/hosts
+Create an entry in /etc/hosts on your computer.

 ```
 127.0.0.1	my.automatik.cloud
 ```

+Add 127.0.0.1 if AutomaTik is installed on same device.
+If you have installed AutomaTik on a server, instead of 127.0.0.1 use server IP address.

 Open page [My AutomaTik Login](http://my.automatik.cloud)